Breakups. Some people have them harder, some easier, but we all go through them at some point, and they always suck.

 Without a doubt, you’d fall into an existential crisis as a result — one where you’d start to question everything you know, everyone you know, and even yourself, and your deepest core values.
 And the same result would occur whether your relationship was toxic or healthy because, in the end, it was still yours.

-But if you keep marinading yourself in your emptiness, hopelessness, and misery, you’ll risk staying stuck in the past, chasing after an old life, a life that is now dead.
+However, the pain-train doesn’t stop there.
+It get’s even worse.
+If you keep marinading yourself in your emptiness, hopelessness, and misery, you’ll risk staying stuck in the past, chasing after an old life, a life that is now dead.
 This tendency is the equivalent of mental, emotional, and spiritual stagnation.

-- Why Do Breakups Hurt And What Can You Do About It.
+- Why Do Breakups Hurt And What Can You Do About It

 - Breakups Through The Lens Of Attachment Theory.